MarcoReidelbach/MaRDMO-Plugin/docs/how-to/mardmo/data-property.md

 `model/queries/` — both the MaRDI and Wikidata variants, and both the full and `-basics` variants where they exist.

-Affected files for *Is Dimensional*:
+Affected files for *is dimensional*:

 | Entity class | Files |
 |---|---|